 If you are completely new to selling, however, it’s still possible to have a viable SEO business by implementing some proven prospecting methods.
 Read on to see how you can get SEO clients in record time.

 It should go without saying, but you should best display your professional skills by using them.
-If your own website isn’t coming up well in search, then you have a huge opportunity to polish your SEO results before reaching out to clients.
+If your own freelance portfolio website isn’t coming up well in search, then you have a huge opportunity to polish your SEO results before reaching out to clients.
 While some of the terms are so broad – and popular – that ranking for them might be impossible, there are many terms you can try to rank for that will not only help you reach those who are looking for SEO help, but will demonstrate that you really do know what you are doing.

 Start by choosing the geographic area that you either operate in – or that you wish to focus.
 Large cities should have the surrounding suburbs included in keywords.
 “SEO New York” or “SEO New York City” can be supported by terms like “SEO expert Highland Park.”
 Since Highland Park is a fast-growing suburb of NYC, this makes sense to include.

 You should also try to rank for keywords that are close to the problem people are trying to solve.
 It’s not as likely that someone would type in the terms “SEO NYC.”
 They may, however, type in “how to rank on Google.”
 You could use a combination of targeted geographic ads – and the questions people will be typing into Google – to get a good result in search.
 Other key terms to rank for may include search terms that reflect: